chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 > verbs for exactly how people shift position. *Miinoshin* describes how someone turns this way and
 > that until ready to make a determined move, *iskwishin* how a person behaves when tired of one
 > position and looking for one more comfortable.
 The best speakers are the most inventive, and come
-> up with new words all of he time. *Mookegidaazo* describes the way a baby looks when outrage is
+> up with new words all of the time. *Mookegidaazo* describes the way a baby looks when outrage is
 > building and coming to the surface where it will result in a thunderous squawl.
 There is a verb
 > for the way a raven opens and shuts its claws in the cold and a verb for what would happen if
 > a man fell off a motorcycle with a pipe in his mouth and drove the stem of it through the back of